 Baptistery of Bellator or Chapel of Jucundus

 The basilica is named after one of the donors of its baptismal font who is mentioned in an inscription.
 The font was decorated in fulfilment of a vow and was completed by a canopy supported by four columns.
-With that of Kelibia it is the finest example of baptismal fonts found in Tunisia.
+With those of Kelibia and Thapsus it is the finest example of baptismal fonts found in Tunisia.

 Baptism was a key sacrament for the early Christians and St. Augustine wrote a treatise to prove that the Donatist position on baptism was wrong.
 In particular he condemned the Donatist practice of baptizing a second time those who returned to the Church after having abandoned it.